chatox/networks-science-course/practicum/ps02-cytoscape_advanced.md

 Note that you can also select by other characteristics, such as degree, by creating a filter in the "Select" panel.

 [**REPORT**] Include a brief commentary on the number of nodes and edges in different sub-graphs from different characters.
-Why do you think influences these numbers?
+What do you think influences these numbers?

 :warning: **Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
 If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
 You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
 You can also permanently adjust this by going to "Edit > Preferences".
 Depending on the computer, you can set this up to 2000 from the default of 200.
 Be careful: this will block your computer when dealing with large networks such as the hero network.